I've been contemplating writing a post over this trip for a while now.

 I KNOW that I didn't get the most out of this city.
 Where should I stop here next time?

 You could walk just about in any direction on the banks and find a killer view.
 Whether it's the boardwalk, beach, city street, or a colorful souvenir shop- every town is chalk full of gorgeous backdrops waiting for you to enjoy with a book or camera.
+One of my favorite boardwalks, is the one in Duck.
+That's where I took this photo.

 I can't call myself a seafood lover, as much as I want to.
 I'll occasionally eat shrimp or calamari, but things like fish tacos scare me a little.
-Fortunately, this area won't ever leave you hungry, no matter what you like.
+Fortunately, this restaurant won't ever leave you hungry, no matter what you like.

 I have yet to visit OBX and not find a hat, tank, or shirt that I don't love.
 This place is covered with shops that are stocked with MODERN style like apparel.
 This is especially helpful because it's never difficult to find something for a friend back home or your own closet collection. :)

 I dare you to stop anywhere and snap a photo.
 This wasn't even the pretty side of the boardwalk and this could be a framed family photo for the living room.
-My parents are too photogenic
+My parents are too photogenic.

 On another note, if you are a SENIOR and in the area, use this breathtaking place to your advantage.
 My mom shot a few photos for my senior pictures and I adored them.
 The ocean will never be classified as "over done."